y-e-e-t-c-o-d-e/tag.it/README.md

 yarn install
 ```

+### Front-End / Back-End Localhosts
+Frontend runs on localhost:3000.
+Backend runs on localhost:4000 (to access API routes, use localhost:4000/api/).

 ### Running the Whole Webapp
 ```
 yarn start
 ```
 This commands runs the frontend AND the backend.

 ### Running the Whole Test Suite
 ```